splinetool/react-spline/README.md

 # react-spline

-A component to easily run Spline scenes in React Apps.
+A component to easily run Spline scenes in React apps.

 ## Getting Started